RodolphVanRomondt/RodolphVanRomondt/README.md

 - 👋 Hi, I’m @RodolphVanRomondt
 - 👀 I’m interested in Networking and Programming
-- 🌱 I’m currently learning CCNP Enterprise
+- 🌱 I’m currently learning CCNP Enterprise and Data Analysis
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me IG || IN: @rodolphvanromondt